chrisseaton/rhizome/doc/lowering.md

 structure used to represent the program.
 There may be one data structure for a high-level intermediate representation (an *HIR*) and another separate data structure that works in a different way for a low-level intermediate representation (an *LIR*).
-We don't do this in RubyJIT because we are trying to keep the graph in one format, with a single set of operations and debugging visualisations.
+We don't do this in Rhizome because we are trying to keep the graph in one format, with a single set of operations and debugging visualisations.
 This lets us run the same optimisation passes on the lowered graphs as we did on the high-level graphs.